flare-foundation/FTSO-price-provider/README.md

 ## DISCLAIMER

 This is an example implementation of a data provider.
 It uses the library CCXT to obtain prices from certain exchanges.
 Note that data signal providing for Songbird FTSOs has become a highly competitive business, hence providing the winning prices usually involves more then just sending some prices from exchanges.
 The software can be freely used subject to the attached license.

-## Songbird and Flare

-The contracts for submitting prices differ on Songbird and Flare network.
-Be sure to use the correct version.

-- Songbird version: `main` branch
-- Flare version: `flare` branch

 ## How it works?